-In 2021, Mississippi continues to be one of three states (the others are Indiana and West Virginia) where the cost of cost-sharing reductions is spread across plans at all metal levels (broad loading), instead of being added only to silver plan rates (silver loading).
-West Virginia also took that approach through 2021, but has transitioned to a silver loading approach for 2022, but the Mississippi Insurance Department has confirmed that broad loading will continue in Mississippi in 2022.
+For 2022, Mississippi continues to be one of just two states (the other is Indiana) where the cost of cost-sharing reductions is spread across plans at all metal levels (broad loading), instead of being added only to silver plan rates (silver loading).
+West Virginia also took that approach through 2021, but has transitioned to a silver loading approach for 2022.
+However, the Mississippi Insurance Department has confirmed that broad loading will continue in Mississippi in 2022.